mulesoft/api-console/README.md

 console.appendHeaders = 'x-api-key: 1234';
 ```

-Full list of the API console configuration options can be found in the [configuring the api console] document.
+Full list of the API Console configuration options can be found in the [configuring the api console] document.

 ## Build tools

-The API Console comes with a set of build tools that will help you create the API console from the RAML file.
+The API Console comes with a set of build tools that will help you create the API Console from the RAML file.
 Build tools are configured to produce a production optimized version of the API Console.
 The build tools can generate both standalone and embeddable version of the console.
 You can also configure data source strategy (RAML, JSON or inline JSON as a data source).

 Available build tools are the `api-console` CLI and node modules: `api-console-builder` and `raml-json-enhance-node`.
 Depending on your needs you can choose whether you want to use a CLI tool or a node module.